Proton Business Suite Review (2026): Is It Finally a Google Workspace Killer?

 Proton Mail serves as the cornerstone of the Proton Business Suite, offering end-to-end encrypted email services that ensure only the sender and recipient can access the content of messages, with Proton itself unable to decrypt them.
 This approach contrasts with traditional email providers like Google's free Gmail service, which, until 2017, scanned user emails for advertising purposes.

-Proton Mail also offers features such as custom domains for professional branding, calendar integration for scheduling, and the Proton Scribe AI assistant to help compose emails.
+Proton Mail offers features such as custom domains for professional branding, calendar integration for scheduling, and the Proton Scribe AI assistant specifically designed to help compose and refine emails.
 For enhanced security, Proton Mail provides self-destructing emails and two-factor authentication.
 Easy import tools and live support simplify migration from existing email platforms.

 Proton Calendar